 Honoring results and successes from the U.S. Agency for International Developments’ Feed the Future Uganda Agricultural Inputs Activity

 Promoting agricultural-led economic growth through the increased use of high-quality agricultural inputs in Uganda

-Introducing new, value-added crops to expand agricultural production and incomes in Macedonia
+Introducing new, value-added crops to expand agricultural production and incomes in North Macedonia